John Maitland (accountant): Final illness, death and legacy

 Mr Maitland’s last illness was a rapid one, and, as he usually enjoyed good health, and seemed to possess a robust constitution, his death came with sudden and stunning surprise on his numerous friends and the public at large as mentioned in several obituaries.
 On Tuesday, 29 August 1865, he attended to his official duties in apparent health.
-Returning in the afternoon to his residence— that summer at Swinton Bank, near Peebles—he complained of what, for the three following days, appeared to be influenza.
-On Saturday, however, this illness assumed a more serious aspect; and, with occasional interruptions of his consciousness, he sank beneath the attack, and on Wednesday, 6 September, breathed his last.
-He was buried in the Grange Cemetery, near the grave of Chalmers, by the north wall. he headstone gives dates which agree with Disruption Worthies rather than the dates in Burke's Peerage.
+Returning in the afternoon to his residence—that summer at Swinton Bank, near Peebles—he complained of what, for the three following days, appeared to be influenza.
+On Saturday, however, this illness assumed a more serious aspect; and, with occasional interruptions of his consciousness, he sank beneath the attack, and on Wednesday, 6 September, died.
+He was buried in the Grange Cemetery, near the grave of Chalmers, by the north wall.
+His headstone gives dates which agree with Disruption Worthies rather than the dates in Burke's Peerage.
 William S. Anderson, College Curator and Office Caretaker, dedicated his A Guide to the Free Church of Scotland College and Offices to John Maitland.
 It also features Maitland's portrait from the Disruption painting on the front cover showing Maitland holding the plan of the Free Church Offices with Mr David Cousin, the architect.
 The Guide also has a photograph of Norman MacBeth's painting of Maitland on page 32.